weijia-cheng/jessie-redmon-fauset_there-is-confusion/src/epub/text/body.md

 "And the differences between the races are a matter of relativity," he finished.
 "I confess my own interest in colored people is very keen."
-He raised a fine hand to disparage <span id="calibre_link-310" page-number="242" page-name="Page:There Is Confusion.djvu/248" page-index="248" page-quality="3" title="Page:There_Is_Confusion.djvu/248"></span>Peter's slight movement.
+He raised a fine hand to disparage Peter's slight movement.
 "Yes, I know you are sick of that and the patronage it implies.
 But I mean it, Bye, and when you get back home you must go out to Bryn Mawr and see whether or not I have tried to express that interest."

 "I should think," Peter looked at him squarely, "all things considered, you or your family would have shown some interest in us black Byes.
-You are rich men, your family is a powerful one<span class="calibre36">——</span>—"
+You are rich men, your family is a powerful one———"

 "Was a powerful one," Meriwether interrupted him.
 He had flushed a little.
 "I suppose you know that my great-grandfather, Aaron Bye, had